d-krupke/cpsat-primer/README.md

 but how do you decide which one to use?
 You could just pick one randomly, but this is not very efficient as it is unlikely to select the best one.
-You could also use the strategy that worked best in the past, but maybe there is a better one you haven't tried yet.
+You could also use the strategy that worked best in the past, but maybe there is a better one you have not tried yet.
 This is the so-called exploration vs. exploitation dilemma.
 You want to exploit the strategies that worked well in the past, but you also want to explore new strategies to find even better ones.
 Luckily, this problem has been studied extensively as the